-Your average HVAC helper has less experience when compared to fully licensed HVAC technicians, but they are still an important part of the team at an HVAC company.
+Your average HVAC helper has less experience when compared to fully certified HVAC technicians, but they are still an important part of the team at an HVAC company.

-Which Tasks Can HVAC Helpers Do?
+What Tasks Do HVAC Helpers Complete?

 HVAC helpers often assist with many aspects of key HVAC services, such as: